MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Audio endpoint template binding IDs

-Used by the audio driver's ACX Circuit Factory to know when an ACX circuit for a paired Bluetooth device is created.
+Used by the audio driver's ACX circuit factory to know when an ACX circuit for a paired Bluetooth device is created.

 The following component IDs are used to create Bluetooth LE Audio circuits: